vatnz-dev/sops/docs/aerodromes/Class-C/nzqn.md

 ## Tower

-The Tower Controller is responable for all arivals and departures, plus any VFR aircraft operating within the QN CTR/C.
+The Tower Controller is responsible for all arrivals and departures, plus any VFR aircraft operating within the QN CTR/C.